DLF Ltd (NSE: DLF) Q3 2026 Earnings Call dated Jan. 23, 2026

 Presentation:

 Good evening everyone and thank you for joining us today.
 We will begin with our overview of operational and financial performance.
 We are pleased to report a strong performance in third quarter of this fiscal with robust operating execution, strong cash flows and a significantly strengthened balance sheet.
 Our performance this quarter reinforces the resilience and quality of our business model.
-We are extremely pleased to report that we witnessed record gross collections of around 5100 crores with sustained collection efficiency across all our projects.
-We believe this is one of the most critical and leading indicator of the underlying strength and quality of our sales net collections during the nine month period where 10,216 crores reflecting a year over year growth of 21%.
+We are extremely pleased to report that we witnessed record gross collections of around INR5100 crores with sustained collection efficiency across all our projects.
+We believe this is one of the most critical and leading indicator of the underlying strength and quality of our sales.
+Net collections during the nine month period where INR10,216 crores reflecting a year-over-year growth of 21%.

-New sales booking in the current quarter was 419crores.
+New sales booking in the current quarter was INR419 crores.
 Few things we would like to highlight around this are as previously indicated, bookings at Dahlias were paused during Q3 as a part of planned redesign to enhance customer experience.
 The bookings have now resumed.
-While there were no new launches, it is noteworthy that we were able to monetize almost one fourth of our inventory excluding dahlias within this quarter.
+While there were no new launches, it is noteworthy that we were able to monetize almost one fourth of our inventory excluding Dahlias within this quarter.
 New launches continue to be aligned with our medium term growth plans and we remain confident of achieving our stated sales trajectory across the medium term.
-Few Financial highlights of the Quarter Our consolidated revenue stood at 2479 crores, a growth of 43% year on year.

 Good evening.
 The annuity business continued to perform well.
-The take up from the GCCs and international companies, especially in the BFSI and technology sectors was fairly strong.
-Our closing vacancy as of 31st December is now in DCCDL where about 88 90% of the rental assets are is now down to about 5% 5 and a half percent.
-However in terms of value now it is further down to about three and a half percent.
-The income was fairly robust.
-The Downtown 4 in Gurgaon is fully leased.
-Downtown 3 in Chennai is fully leased and I am further pleased to share that.
+The takeup from the GCCs and international companies, especially in the BFSI and technology sectors was fairly strong.
+Our closing, we can see, as of 31st December is now — in DCCDL where about 88%, 90% of the rental SSR is now down to about 5% — 5.5%.
+However, in terms of value, now it is further down to about 3.5%.

-Downtown Phase 2 if you may recall we have four towers.
-The biggest tower is Tower 7 which is 2.2 million out of 5.5 million total offices.
-We have been able to lease the entire tower already in Atrium Place we’ve been able to lease 1, 2, 3 and 4 all the towers completely.
-We received the OCS for tower 1, 2 and 3.
-The tenant fit outs are making very good progress and the rent commencement have started for one or two tenants in the last quarter but will now pick up pace.
-The construction of Tower 4 which is least to one single GCC has slowed down marginally because of the grab situation here there we expect a delay of about 45 days to 60 days in its completion, but we expect the completion to be in July August of this year.
+In Atrium Place, we’ve been able to lease one, two, three and four, all the towers completely.
+We received the OCs for tower one, two and three.
+The tenant fit-outs are making very good progress, and the rent commencement has started for one or two tenants in the last quarter, but we’re now pick up pace.
+The construction of Tower 4, which is leased to one single GCC has slowed down marginally, because of the GRAP situation here.
+There, we expect a delay of about 45 days to 60 days in its completion, but we expect the completion to be in July, August of this year, maybe it goes to August and September beginning.

 Questions and Answers: